WW2: History's most savage and devastating war

 At 04:45 on 1 September 1939, the assault on Poland begins.
 A German battleship opens fire on the Polish garrison in Danzig (Gdansk).
 It is the first military engagement of World War Two.
 Simultaneously 1.5 million German troops march over the Poland border.
 They tear across the country aided by 1,300 German aircraft which bombard Polish towns and cities.
 On 2 September Chamberlain sends an ultimatum to Hitler: if he does not withdraw his forces by the following day, there will be war.

 3 September 1939

 Britain and France have agreed to defend Poland under the terms of the 1918 Treaty of Versailles.

 When Germany refuses to withdraw, Britain and France declare war.
 The small Polish army is hopelessly outdated and still has several cavalry divisions.
 They put up plucky resistance for three weeks but are finally defeated by Germany's powerful army.
-On 17 September, suspecting Hitler may attack the Soviet Union, Stalin sends the Red Army to occupy eastern Poland to protect Soviet interests and gain more influence in the region.
+On 17 September, Stalin sends the Red Army to occupy eastern Poland.

 17 September 1939

 Britain and France are now at war with Germany but for eight months Western Europe is largely peaceful.

 Many expect Germany to continue its military expansion beyond Poland, but it delays its advance.
 This gives time for the British Army, made up of around 150,000 men, to travel to France.
 Allied forces are put on alert, guarding the border with Germany, Belgium and Luxembourg.
 The French reinforce an impressive series of fortifications along the German border, the Maginot Line, but crucially they do not extend it to reach the Belgian frontier.